diffpy/diffpy.github.io/products/mPDF.rst

     conda install diffpy.mpdf

-Note that this will also install the full diffpy-cmi suite if it has not already been installed in this environment.
+Note that this will also install the full DiffPy.CMI suite if it has not already been installed in this environment.

 *Alternative option: Install from the python package index.*